Reunirse/glean/doc/ScalaBasics.md

 ##### Tuples
 Tuples are immutable , ut unlike list tuples a=can contain different types of elements.
 Used to return multiple objects from a method.

 ```
-val pair = (99, “Luftballons”)
+val pair = (99, “Leftballons”)
 println(pair._1)
 println(pair._2)

 ```
 Scala infers the type of this tuple to be Tuple2[Int, String].

-We cant access elements of tuple as pair(0) .The reason is that a lists apply method always return same type , but each element of tuple  may be  a different type. _1 has one result type, _2 has another result type.
+We cant access elements of tuple as pair(0) .The reason is that a lists apply method always return same type , but each element of tuple  may be  a different type. '_1' has one result type, '_2' has another result type.

 #####  Use sets and maps